airspeedswift/swift-evolution/proposals/NNNN-stdlib-preview.md

 Additions to this package will follow the standard evolution process and will require a review on the evolution forums, and approval by the core team.

-However, given this library will not be ABI-stable, evolution of APIs along the lines of the old will be possible.
+Given this library will be a source package, more flexible evolution of APIs will be possible.
+The library should follow the semantic versioning conventions, so major versions can make source-breaking changes.
+However, since the goal of the package is to encourage production use and feedback, each major version should continue to be maintained in a useable state with each new release of Swift.

+The goal of every addition to the library is that it will eventually become part of the official standard library.
+This would be done through a evolution-reviewed revision to the proposal that added it to the preview package.
+When a feature does eventually migrate to the standard library, it would be deprecated from the preview library in the current major version (with a `renamed` entry pointing to the Swift standard library equivalent), and obsoleted in the subsequent major version.

+A process would need to be established for tracking the migration process of additions to ensure that they do eventually migrate.
+Entries in the preview library that do not after a prolonged period of time should be removed.

 ## Detailed design

-Describe the design of the solution in detail.
-If it involves new syntax in the language, show the additions and changes to the Swift grammar.
-If it's a new API, show the full API and its documentation comments detailing what it does.
-The detail in this section should be sufficient for someone who is *not* one of the authors to be able to reasonably implement the feature.

 ## Source compatibility